piegope/doc/docs/en/kb/remote-desktop-manager/how-to-articles/it-asset-management.md

 1. Right-click on an entry and select ***Properties***.
 1. Go to ***View*** – ***IT Asset Management***.
 1. Select a ***Service type*** in the dropdown.
-1. Input the URL to that specific asset.
+1. Input the URL to a specific asset.
 ![IT Asset Management](/img/en/kb/KB0058.png)
 1. Click ***OK*** to save the changes and close the window.
 1. In the ***Dashboard***, select the ***IT Asset Management*** tab.